Intelligence · The Salon

 Dandy controls it through the entire system.

-When we're serious about a property, these are the questions that need answers:
+When we’re serious about a property, we ask the general manager these questions:

 Staff training: “Do you have documented training on LGBTQ+ guest accommodation?
 What does a new employee learn in their first week about serving queer guests?”